 Approximately eighteen hours a week during half of one trimester of the third year, exclusive of deliveries.
-Dr. McClellan, Dr. Cowan, Dr. Bayer and Dr. Williams.
+Dr. Lucius Burch, Dr. Cowan and Dr. McClellan.

-4. CLINICAL OBSTETRICS AND GYNECOLOGY.-A course of clinical lectures and demonstrations on the obstetrical and gynecological material of the hospital will be given to third and fourth-year students.
-One hour a week during third trimester of third year and one hour tWar service a week during three trimesters of fourth year.
-Dr. Lucius Burch and Staff.

-- 5. GYNECOLOGY.-A course of lectures, recitations and assigned reading will be given to fourth-year students.
+- 4. CLINICAL OBSTETRICS AND GYNECOLOGY.-A course of clinical lectures and demonstrations on the obstetrical and gynecological material of the hospital will be given to third and fourth-year students.
+One hour a week during third trimester of third year and one hour a week during three trimesters of fourth year.
+Dr. Lucius Burch and Staff. - 5.
+GYNECOLOGY.-A course of lectures, recitations and assigned reading will be given to fourth-year students.
 In this course the more important topics of gynecology are covered.
 One hour a week during the second and third trimesters of the fourth year.
-Dr. McClellan, Dr. Tigert and Dr. Dixon. - 6.
+Dr. Lucius Burch, Dr. Tigert and Dr. Dixon. - 6.
 CLINICAL GYNECOLOGY.-Fourth-year students are assigned to gynecology in small groups.
 They attend daily the out-patient service, study the patients in the wards, and attend or assist at the operations.
 Special emphasis is placed on the study of gynecological diagnosis, and an attempt is made to train the student in that part of the subject with which the practioner of medicine should be familiar.
 Ten hours a week during one-half of a trimester of the fourth year.
-Dr. McClellan, Dr. Bayer and Dr. Williams. - 7.
-OBSTETRICAL AND GYNECOLOGICAL PATHOLOGY.-A series of laboratory exercises, in which the gross and miscroscopic characteristics of the more important obstetrical and gynecological conditions are demonstrated, is given during the fourth year.
+Dr. Lucius Burch and Dr. McClellan.

+- 7. OBSTETRICAL AND GYNECOLOGICAL PATHOLOGY.-A series of laboratory exercises, in which the gross and miscroscopic characteristics of the more important obstetrical and gynecological conditions are demonstrated, is given during the fourth year.
 Three hours a week during one-half trimester of the fourth year.
 Staff. - 8.
-Elective Courses.-Opportunity for the investigation of special gynecological and obstetrical problems is offered to two students each trimester.
+Elective Course.-Opportunity for the investigation of special gynecological and obstetrical problems is offered to two students each trimester.
 Hours and credit by arrangement.
 Staff.